elfakyn/knowledge/aws/sns_cross_account_cloudwatch.md

 ## FAQ

+### Can I restrict these further?
+I don't want to give a whole account access.

+YES!
+Use specific principal ARNs in the first one and add further conditions in the second one.

 ### What if I need more than one account to publish to this SNS?

 You can add multiple `Principal`s and/or multiple `SourceOwner`s in the list, you don't need a whole separate `Statement` for each account.